 So all these terms are relative.
 The Lord Buddha Gautama, the Buddha after he attained nirvana for instance, was omniscient for all things on our earth; and indeed in my judgment over most of the things of our own planetary chain, for he was a Chain Buddha appearing on this globe.
 I would not say that Gautama the Buddha, having attained Buddhahood, would be omniscient over everything even within our solar system, although his knowledge was so vast, and because he had reached as high as he had, one could say by exaggeration perhaps that his knowledge was omniscient even for the solar system.
 But that perhaps would be stretching the thing.

 Now then, atman emanates the buddhi.
 This is a word meaning the state of pure waking, spiritually and intellectually, in other words Reality, in other words still the Christ condition, or more accurately the Bodhisattva condition.
 Bodhisattva means the essence of wisdom and love.
 Obviously such an entity living in the atma-buddhi needs no devachan.
 From the buddhi, from the very holiest of intellectual experiences garnered from former lives on this earth and perhaps of other earths or globes, is born or is emanated or flows forth the manasic principle, the principle of rising cogitation, ratiocinative thinking; not direct, instant intuition which is that of the buddhi.
 The manasic principle is that of reason, a most valuable principle in man, obviously.
 This is the center of the human ego, and it is the human ego which experiences devachan.
 It is not the buddhi, as already explained.
-The human ego, the manasic principle, experiences this devachan, although asleep in the bosom of the monad, as already stated hundreds and hundreds of times.
+The human ego, the manasic principle, experiences this devachan, although asleep in the bosom of the monad.

 For this reason and others, the manas has always been spoken of as being dual in character, higher and low.
 As a matter of fact all the principles are, but the human ego is really the higher manas, and it is this higher manas, the human ego, which is separated from the lower manas at what we call the second death in the kama-loka after the man dies.
 That frees the higher manas which thereupon rises by magnetism if you wish, spiritual magnetism, into the bosom of its parent, its Father in Heaven, the Buddhi, and therein experiences its devachan.